 A gap year gives a student the opportunity to expand their resume.
 Adding an internship abroad or volunteer abroad to your resume shows future employers that you’re able to work outside of your comfort zone.
 Using your gap year to work, intern or volunteer abroad gives you an advantage in the long run.
 By taking an internship, you get a sneak peek to a potential career path and you get to decide whether you like it or not.

 Taking a gap year doesn’t have to be straight after high school.
 It can be in the middle of your college career, right after graduating from college, or in the middle of adulthood.
 Gap years are meant for self-discovery and figuring out what your next step is.
-Like school, finding a job, or other typical monumental life moments, there isn’t a specific timeline for a gap year.
+Like school, finding a job, or other typical, monumental life moments, there’s no “right time” for a gap year.
 No one’s gap year is the same and that’s okay.

 The abrupt change from high school to college impacts the level of responsibility a young adult acquires and affects the student’s performance level in classes.
 A gap year allows a young adult to learn how to be more prepared for college and once they start taking classes, they’ll be able to focus a lot more.

 Adelante Abroad offers programs perfect for a gap year.
-Help us help you figure out what’s the next step in your adventure.
+Help us help you figure out what’s YOUR next step!